 While it's good to know how the tap water in your community or municipality compares, reports are from testing performed at a point in time.
-The only way to really TRUST YOUR WATER AGAIN is with a high-quality water filter that offers broad contaminant removal.
+The only way to really TRUST YOUR WATER AGAIN is with a high-quality water filter that offers broad contaminant reduction.

-The Lakota Scientific approach to purification.
+The Vätten approach to purification.

 Do current EPA regulations serve our interests?
 The only way to really trust your water again is a good water filtration system.
-The Lakota Scientific approach combines a gold standard in water filtration, carbon, with specialty resins and filters for broad contaminant reduction.
+The Vätten approach combines a gold standard in water filtration, carbon, with specialty resins and filters for broad contaminant reduction.

 Carbon.
 Carbon.
 And more carbon.
 What matters most?
-The amount of carbon, the kind of carbon and quality of the carbon.
+The amount and kind of carbon.
 Filters that use less carbon materials remove fewer contaminants and need to be replaced more often because they reach maximum adsorption capacity more quickly.
-But Lakota Systems don't stop with lots of carbon.
+But Vätten Systems don't stop with lots of carbon.
 In addition, we combine a variety of different filter and media types to ensure broad contaminant removal: oxidation reduction, specialty resins, heavy metal sorbents, sediment filters and ceramic cartridges.

-- Catalytic carbon

 - Extruded carbon block

 - Granulated activated carbon

 - Heavy metal sorbents

 - Oxidation reduction media

 - Sediment filters

 - Ceramic cartridges

 - Specialty resins

-We offer three systems: the standard Under the Counter (UC) unit, Whole House (WH) unit and a fully customizable Add-on Option (OP).
-The standard UC has five stages of purification outlined below and is mounted under the kitchen sink for drinking and cooking water.
+We offer several systems: the standard Under the Counter (UC) unit, a Triple Under the Counter (TUC) unit, a Whole House (WH) unit and a fully customizable Add-On Option (Add-On).

+The standard UC and TUC have multiple stages of purification and are mounted under the kitchen sink for drinking and cooking water.
+The TUC offers everything in the standard UC with the addition of one filter unit for either additional fluoride removal or microorganisms like E. coli bacteria.